 Piston Ring

-Piston rings are inserted into the grooves of the piston to create a strong seal with the cylinder wall in steam or internal combustion engines.
-The piston’s outside diameter is connected to a metallic split ring called a piston ring.
 In older designs, there were 2-4 compression rings and 1-2 oil control rings per piston, while recent designs typically have 3-1 compression rings and 1 oil control ring per piston.

-• Sealing the combustion chamber to reduce gas leakage into the crankcase.
+- We are sealing the combustion chamber to reduce gas leakage into the crankcase.

-• Improving the piston-to-cylinder wall heat transfer.
+- The focus is on improving the piston-to-cylinder wall heat transfer.

-• Ensuring that there is the right amount of oil between the piston and the cylinder wall.
+- It is important to ensure that there is the right amount of oil between the piston and the cylinder wall.

 Flywheels